adityatripathi5/Snaatak/Sprint0/python/SOP-Requirement.md

 ## What is a requirements.txt file?

 A `requirements.txt` file is a text file that lists the Python packages and their versions that a project depends on.
 It's used to ensure that anyone working on the project, or deploying the project, has the exact same dependencies.
-This helps avoid "it works on my machine" problems.
+This helps avoid "it works only on my machine" problems.

 ## Commands to Create a requirements.txt file